Ficool

 [SUMMON MODULE: ACTIVE]

-My pulse hammered.
+My pulse thundered.

-[You may summon a historical figure.]
+[You may summon a random historical figure.]

 [Summon Cooldown: 30 Days]